cervonwong/nush_hack_2022/README.md

 We used the flutter framework with dart and it runs on windows and any web browser on any device. (except mobile) To test the circuits we used a recursive way to test whether a given circuit worked with gates and checked whether it returned the correct outputs as the boolean algebra expression.

+## How to run

+Go to https://nush-hack-2022.web.app/#/ to try it out

 ## Accomplishments

 Drag and drop system